 This release appears terribly botched, with a generous offer that probably saw tons of demand for limited supply.
 And now those early buyers are flipping it at a higher price.
 One reviewer even plugs his bot network, claiming he’s the one who took all the stock and trying to sell the bot to other resellers interested in doing the same.
 Whether true or not, it’s probably not the type of publicity that JetBlue wanted.

 Amazon.com now claims it will be back in stock on December 18, but I wouldn’t hold my breath.
-Maybe next time JetBlue can consider a different option, like handing out board games to passengers traveling for the holidays, and letting them wake up on Christmas morning to the surprise of a free ticket under the tree.
+Maybe next time JetBlue can consider a different option, like handing out board games such as bingo games free to play to passengers traveling for the holidays, and letting them wake up on Christmas morning to the surprise of a free ticket under the tree.
 That might see less disappointment than advertising a ridiculously generous deal on one of the internet’s largest shopping websites.
 Just sayin’.